All posts

 UK coverage is live at 4 km

 The Convek API now serves high-resolution soaring forecasts across England, Wales, and southern Scotland.
-WRF at 4 km, four runs a day, every field available as JSON.
+WRF at 4 km, four runs a day, forecast fields available as JSON.

 UK coverage is live.
 As of this week, the Convek API is serving high-resolution soaring forecasts for England, Wales, and southern Scotland.
-That means the Long Mynd, Dunstable, the South Downs, the Lakes, the Peak District, and up into the Scottish lowlands.
+That covers the gliding heartlands - the Long Mynd, Dunstable, Lasham, Sutton Bank, Aboyne, Bidford - and the major paragliding sites: Mam Tor and Bradwell in the Peak District, Pandy and Hay Bluff on the Welsh border, Westbury White Horse, Combe Gibbet, Ditchling and Devil's Dyke on the South Downs, and the Lake District ridges.
 Any coordinate inside the domain, any time over the next 48 hours, available as JSON.

 This is the first region to go live on Convek, and it is the foundation everything else is built on.
 The whole pipeline, from raw GFS ingest to the API response you see when you query `/v1/site`, has now been run end to end, four times a day, with real pilots checking the output.

 What you get.
-Every field Convek produces is available for the UK region today.
+The core live forecast fields are available for the UK region today.
 Thermal strength as `wstar_ms` in m/s.
 Glider-capped thermalling ceiling as `hglider_agl_m`.
 Cloudbase in both metres MSL and feet AGL.
-Trigger temperature.
 Surface and upper-level winds.
 A day rating from poor to excellent.
 Full vertical soundings.
-Route corridor sampling with time-aware mode, which is genuinely unique in this space.
+Route corridor sampling with time-aware mode, which is genuinely unique in this space. `thermal_trigger_temp_c` is present in the schema but nullable until the trigger diagnostic ships.

 The model runs four times a day, at 00z, 06z, 12z, and 18z UTC, matching the GFS global cycle that provides the initial conditions.
 Each cycle produces a 48 hour forecast at hourly resolution.
-The API automatically serves from the freshest completed cycle, with typical data lag from cycle time to availability around 90 minutes.
+The API automatically serves from the freshest completed cycle.
+The Convek pipeline itself runs end-to-end in around 34 minutes for the trimmed UK domain on the live worker, on top of GFS's own publication lag of roughly 3.5 hours after cycle time, so a forecast initialised at 06z is typically available through the API by mid-to-late morning local. `/v1/status` shows when the freshest cycle landed.

 Valid coordinates sit roughly between 50.0 N to 56.5 N latitude and 6.0 W to 2.0 E longitude.
 The UK coverage page has the exact coordinate box and the full field list.